Johnson ’23 creates first model of prehistoric creature

 • Art and graphic design majors also take art history courses, and draw from their liberal arts education (valuable background for every academic field).
 As a result, they develop both deeper perspective and broader awareness, fueling their creativity and originality.

-• Through traveling exhibitions and the extensive permanent collection in The Augustana Center for Visual Culture, students view works of art as primary texts for class discussion and research, and as inspiration for their own original work.
+• Through traveling exhibitions and the extensive permanent collection in the Augustana Center for Visual Culture, students view works of art as primary texts for class discussion and research, and as inspiration for their own original work.

 • Along with internship opportunities, art and art education majors can work as assistants for Augustana’s summer Kaleidoscope art classes for children and in local schools, gaining skills for their future careers.
 The Quad Cities also has different-sized commercial graphic design studios and companies for potential internships.

 • Many Augustana study-abroad programs include an art component.
-Art and graphic design majors have joined Augustana programs in Ghana, Morocco, Senegal, The Netherlands, Sweden, Norway, Japan, Italy, Greece and more. $2,000 with Augie Choice helps cover living and travel expenses.
+Art and graphic design majors have joined Augustana programs in Spain, Ghana, Morocco, Senegal, The Netherlands, Sweden, Norway, Japan, Italy, Greece and more. $2,000 with Augie Choice helps cover living and travel expenses.

 Annie Wheeler '21 is a senior UX/UI designer at Spark DSG, based in Philadelphia.